Wyoming East High School

 Wyoming East High School is a consolidated regional high school in New Richmond, West Virginia serving the eastern half of Wyoming County, West Virginia.
 Opening ahead of the 1998-1999 Academic School Year, Wyoming East is a consolidation of former Pineville High School and Mullens High School.
 Also taking in the former Herndon High School (West Virginia) (who consolidated with Mullens High School), as well as roughly two-thirds of the attendance area of former Glen Rogers High School, which consolidated with Pineville High.
 Both Herndon High School and Glen Rogers High School, closed their doors following the 1991-1992 school term.

 It also celebrates the academic and athletic heritage of Conley High School, which was the county's segregated school and had closed following the 1963-1964 school term, consolidating into Mullens High School.
-As well as Milam High School, which sat between John McGraw and Ravencliff, West Virginia.
+As well as W. M. Ritter in Maben, Scott High in Glen Rogers, as well as Milam High School, which sat between John McGraw and Ravencliff, West Virginia.

-(Milam High School would later consolidate into Glen Rogers.)
+Milam High School would later close in 1943, the kids would be sent to Glen Rogers High.
+W.M.
+Ritter would close its doors 12 years prior in 1931.